 The Solution – Over the Air (OTA) Updates:

 To avoid the cost burden of field service visits and increase operational efficiency for a widely spread device fleet, it is imperative for us to adopt such a system that will help us remotely access and update.

-One of the most important features of wirelessly connected devices is the capability of over-the-air (OTA) updates.
-OTA is useful to update the firmware as well as applications.
+Over-the-air (OTA) is the capability of wirelessly downloading an application, configuration, or firmware, to internet-enabled devices, popularly known as IoT.
 It works in a similar fashion as our computers, laptops, tablets, and phones get updated.

 Off late, many organizations are showing interest in implementing OTA technologies, but currently, we are witnessing a significant increase in its adoption, partially because of the COVID-19 pandemic.
-As online conferencing tools such as zoom, skype, microsoft teams are booming nowadays because such tools connect people remotely to improve the workforce’s productivity.
+Online conferencing tools such as zoom, skype, and Microsoft teams are booming nowadays because such tools connect people remotely to improve the workforce’s productivity.
 Organizations are also understanding the importance of connecting with their widely spread devices remotely to improve operational efficiency.